 Another excellent tool for informing visual learners is video.
 It’s instrumental for explaining the processes behind your service or products.
 However, when hosted by experts, you can use anyone from your warehouse right up to your CEO.
 It’s worth considering that sales teams will probably prefer to present videos to prospects via social media or even included them in an email.
 So you’ll want to keep it short, informative, and concise.

 Webinars are a great way to engage leads and customers and have conversations with them at scale.
 Value rich webinars can be shared by sales reps to educate their prospects on different aspects of your product or service.

 Creating your own podcasts are an excellent way to showcase your top sales reps and allowing your audience to get to know them better.
 There’s also a wealth of Podcasts out there full of valuable information that will help keep your team at the top of their game.
 Here at SOCO we have our own podcast called Selling in Asia.

-How SOCO Can Help with Sales Enablement at Your Company
+How SOCO Can Help You with Sales Enablement

 SOCO/ is an expert-led, award-winning sales training company.
 We’ve spent decades working with some of the most innovative and forward-thinking companies across Asia and the world.

 Have SOCO train your team in the top sales skills needed to take on 2021 through either Virtual Instructor Led Training through video conferencing software or let your team learn new skills in their spare time using our popular e-learning platform – SOCO Academy.